Scottapotamas/linux-cheatsheet/README.md

 Pull the solus kicad repo from their git, and follow my notes in https://solus-project.com/forums/viewtopic.php?f=20&t=9897&p=30728#p30728.

+# KiCAD to use libraries from my own git repos

 The fp-lib-table and sym-lib-tables are in /home/scott/.config/kicad.

 I then removed them, and symlinked them to the files in my personal kicad repos like

 `
-ln -sfn ~/projects/ECAD/kicad-modules/fp-lib-table ~/.config/kicad/fp-lib-table
+ln -sfn ~/projects/ECAD/appli-modules/fp-lib-table ~/.config/kicad/fp-lib-table

-ln -sfn ~/projects/ECAD/kicad-library/sym-lib-table ~/.config/kicad/sym-lib-table
+ln -sfn ~/projects/ECAD/appli-library/sym-lib-table ~/.config/kicad/sym-lib-table
 `

 Restart kicad, ensure the .pro doesn't use absolute library references, and there is a reference to the libs path, and things should work reasonably well.